How Warming Winters Are Affecting Everything

 Bats play a key role in agriculture, helping to control pests and to fertilize and pollinate some crops.
 Changing migration patterns could also hurt crops that depend on them, creating what scientists call a "mismatch."

-Researchers are seeing more mismatches as a result of climate change, says Norma Fowler, a biology professor at the University of Texas-Austin.
+Researchers are seeing more mismatches as a result of climate change, says Norma Fowler, a biology professor at the University of Texas at Austin.
 "You can get plants that bloom before the pollinators are available," she says.
 "You can get birds that come north before the insects are out for them to eat."

 ALASKA